-COURSE #7510 Guitar / Piano Lab 1 Level: Non-weighted
+Guitar / Piano Lab 1

 This course will include one semester of guitar instruction designed to meet the needs of the beginning and novice guitar student.
 Students will learn to read music written for guitar in conventional notation and guitar 'tab".
 Students will learn proper acoustic guitar techniques while performing songs in a variety of styles.
 The students will also learn basic music theory as the second component of the class.